DigitalShoestringSolutions/ShoestringAssembler/README.md

 SetupLogging=v1.6
 ```
 Assuming the exact tag `v1.2.3` exists for Telemetry, this will be used.
-Assuming the eact tag `v1.6` does not exist for SetupLogging, `v1.6.2` would be selected over `v1.6.1`, but `v1.6.3-rc4` would be ignored.
+Assuming the exact tag `v1.6` does not exist for SetupLogging, `v1.6.2` would be selected over `v1.6.1`, but `v1.6.3-rc4` would be ignored.

 ### Multiple of the same Service Module
 Multiple instances of the same Service Module are supported.
 Simply duplicate the lines in the recipe: